SA's IVF Leader Since 1982

 Can I transport my frozen embryos to Flinders Fertility?

-If you have previously frozen embryos at another clinic, it's a very simple process to have them transported to us.
-If you would like more information, you can contact us or arrange a nurse chat.
+If you have previously frozen embryos at another clinic, it's a simple process to have them transported to us.
+If you would like more information, you can contact us or arrange a chat with our patient care team.

 Want to find out more?

-To find out more about your options, you can arrange a nurse chat or book an appointment with one of our fertility doctors.
+To find out more about your options, you can arrange a fertility chat or book an appointment with one of our fertility doctors.